MrSingh/notes/content/read/bookshelf.md

 # date: 2025-03-11T07:12:00
 # date: 2023-01-15T10:00:00Z       # For "Published" date
 lastmod: 2023-07-21T14:30:00Z    # For "Updated" date (optional)
-description: "This is my list of books I own(digital and physical), have borrowed or been recommended in one place.
-I haven't included books I have read in the past but will review the list periodically.
+description: "This is my long list of books I own, have borrowed or been recommended in one place.
+I will review the list periodically.
 I haven't read them all but I will start tagging the ones I recommend."
 draft: false
 labels: ""
 slug: "bookshelf"
 ---

 20/02/2026 - This list needs refining.
 There some great books here but lots that I probably won't get round to reading anytime soon.
-To see what I'm currently reading, see my <a href="../book_log">Book Log</a> page.
+To see what I'm currently reading, see my <a href="../reading_log">Reading Log</a> page.

 <h2>Psychology & Behavioral Science</h2>

-- Ask the Dust by John Fante

-- Small Things Like These by Claire Keegan

 -  Thinking, Fast and Slow — Daniel Kahneman